edwardcapriolo/tunit/README.md

 Motivation
 -----
 At times complex async applications become hard to test.
 This is especially true for 3rd party applications, async applications, and background threads inside applications.
-TUnit (Time/Transition/Teknek Unit) was designed to help test these types of applications.
+TUnit (Time/Transition/Teknek Unit) is designed to help test these types of applications.

 Usage
 -----